liinu-a/csb_project_I/installation.md

 Create a .env file in the root directory and set a SECRET_KEY on the file to a unique, unpredictable value as follows:
 SECRET_KEY=*set this to a unique, unpredictable value*

-To create database tables, run the following command
+To create the database tables, run the following command

 ```bash
 python manage.py migrate